 Integrated Applications are systems of smart contracts which are bound by and benefit from aspects of Q's governance and are thereby deeply integrated into Q's governance framework.
-In return for the governance services they provide, Q Token Holders can receive all or part of the fees generated by such integrated applications.
+In return for the governance services they provide, Q Token Holders can receive all or part of the fees generated by such Integrated Applications.
 Thus, Q breaks with the conventional wisdom of the blockchain space, where the blockchain layer is separate from the application layer.
 This radically changes the economics of Q compared to other blockchains, since fees that are generated by Integrated Applications are available for distribution to Q stakeholders.
 As outlined in the section Economics, this greatly improves the robustness and sustainability of Q.

-Changes to Integrated Applications may require a change of the Q Constitution, and such changes are monitored and protected by the Validator Nodes, Root Nodes and can be challenged via the Q Dispute Resolution mechanism.
+Changes to Integrated Applications may require an amendment of the Q Constitution, whereas such amendments are checked and protected by the Root Nodes and can be challenged via the Q Dispute Resolution mechanism.
 The existence of Integrated Applications does, however, not preclude anyone from building other non-integrated applications on Q. To the contrary, the added security provided by Integrated Applications into Q increases the attractiveness of building non-integrated applications on Q.